Furqanmunir/Portfolio/README.md

 5- Conclusion.

+##### Installation

+AI is an amazing field that brings revolution in modern life.
+Now the big sized machines are converted into small and portable machines.
+These robots are very intelligent and are very easy to install.
+Now certain machines are operated on plug and play method.
+We can bring them out of the room, any where we want.

 ###### Usage

 AI is useful in all fields of life.
-It adds ease in the diagnosis of various diseases.
+It adds ease in the diagnosis of various diseases, reproductive cyclicity, and internal structure of the body.
+By using these things, they hone the confidence of doctors and operate with great accuracy.

 *This repository was created by following the instructions on setting up a website using GitHub pages.*